alfizari/Nioh-3-Save-Editor/README.md

-🔥 Features
-🧍 Character & Stats Editing

-Modify all core stats directly:

-Amrita

-Gold

-Level

-Constitution

-Heart

-Courage

-Stamina

-Strength

-Skill

-Dexterity

-Magic

-Ninjutsu

-Onmyo

-Weapon proficiencies (Sword, Axe, Odachi, etc.)

-🗡️ Weapon Editing

-Edit weapon IDs

-Change weapon modifiers / effects

-Adjust rarity

-Customize weapon quantity and slots

-📦 Item Editing

-Modify any in-game item

-Add/remove items

-Change item quantity

-Fully supports items.json

-Fast lookups with ID → Name mapping

-🌀 Scrolls Editing

-Edit Scroll of the Wise / Demon scrolls

-Change effects

-Add/remove scrolls

-Modify scroll values safely

-💾 PC & PS4 Support

-✔ PC (Steam) saves
-✔ PS4 saves (via Save Wizard decrypted files or discord bots) ✔ Automatic detection of slot files
-✔ Rebuilds encrypted output for PS4

-🛠️ How to Use
-1. PC Version

-Open the editor

-Select your save file

-Choose the slot

-Edit anything you want

-Save — your save file updates immediately

-2. PS4 Version

-Export save from Save Wizard or discord bots

-Open the decrypted save file

-Edit items / stats / weapons / scrolls

-Save and re-encrypt (the editor does this automatically)

-Import back using Save Wizard or encrypt with discord bot

-🎯 Goals

-This project aims to make Nioh 2 editing:

-Safe

-Simple

-Fast

-Accessible for PS4 and PC players

-Everything is contained inside one UI so you can use it without touching hex editors.

-📌 Requirements

-Windows 10/11

-Python 3.12 (if running from source)

-PyInstaller (if building)

-💬 Issues / Requests

-If you find a bug or want a new feature:

-Open an issue

-Describe the file, slot, and what you edited

-Include screenshots when possible

-❤️ Credits
--  Thanks to trxsh.bin for testing
--  Useful info from SW community: https://discord.gg/save-wizard
--  Nioh 2 items sheet used: https://docs.google.com/spreadsheets/d/1FWRe5tWXELL5C5rgvbfOC3sabHFFQ7Fy_q1jic_QEX4/edit?gid=70779755#gid=70779755
--  credited to:
-Skiller#4741,
-Syizm,
-Cyane,
-Noodles,
-Butter Biscuits,
-InfinityArts#0520,
-Thela#8673,
-Wudchuk,
-Full Metal Panda#4868,
-CasaBlanco87👉🏿PSN Nyballa2k6#1582
+# ⚔️ Nioh 3 Save Editor

+A powerful and easy-to-use save editor for **Nioh 3**, designed to let you modify your save data safely without needing a hex editor.

+---

+## 🔥 Features

+### 🧍 Character & Stats Editing
+Modify all core character stats directly:

+- Amrita
+- Gold
+- Level
+- Constitution
+- Heart
+- Courage
+- Stamina
+- Strength
+- Skill
+- Dexterity
+- Magic

+---

+### 🗡️ Weapon Editing
+Fully customize your weapons:

+- Edit Weapon IDs
+- Change weapon modifiers / special effects
+- Adjust rarity
+- Modify +Level values
+- Customize weapon slots

+---

+### 📦 Item Editing
+Complete control over inventory:

+- Modify any in-game item
+- Add / remove items
+- Change item quantities
+- Supports `items.json` for fast lookup
+- ID → Name mapping for easy editing

+---

+### 🌀 Scroll Editing
+Edit scrolls safely and easily:

+- Supports Scroll of the Wise / Demon
+- Modify effects
+- Add / remove scrolls
+- Edit effect values

+---

+## 🛠️ How to Use

+### 💻 PC Version

+1. Open the editor
+2. Select your save file
+3. Choose the character slot
+4. Edit anything you want
+5. Click **Save**

+Your save file will be updated automatically.

+---

+## 🎯 Project Goals

+This editor is built to make save editing:

+- Safe
+- Simple
+- Fast
+- Accessible

+Everything is handled through a clean UI — no hex editing required.

+---

+## 📌 Requirements

+- Windows 10 / 11
+- Python 3.12+ (if running from source)
+- PyInstaller (for building executable)

+---

+## ⚠️ Disclaimer

+- Always **backup your save file** before editing
+- Use at your own risk
+- Online use may carry risks depending on game protections

+---

+## 💬 Issues / Feature Requests

+If you encounter a bug or want a new feature:

+1. Open an issue
+2. Describe:
+   - What you edited
+   - Which slot
+   - What went wrong
+3. Include screenshots if possible

+---

+## Credit

+- Data sheet used from https://www.nexusmods.com/nioh3/mods/6
+- A rework of [[pawREP](https://github.com/pawREP)] decryption tool https://github.com/pawREP/Nioh-Savedata-Decryption-Tool